-Ford took one of Hoffman’s books out into the back yard, shot it, and then mailed the pieces to her.
-“Well my wife shot it first,” Ford told the Guardian, “rather proudly.”
+In response, Ford took one of Hoffman’s books out into the back yard, shot it, and then mailed the pieces to her.
+“Well my wife shot it first,” Ford told the Guardian, ‘rather proudly.’
 “She took the book out into the back yard, and shot it.
 But people make such a big deal out of it—shooting a book—it’s not like I shot her.”

 You know, there is such a thing.

 I’d suggest you keep your eyes high.
-Don’t diss other writers.
-God knows it’s hard to enough to convey your intentions and no one means to write drivel or set out to upset, bore or offend.
+Don’t diss other writers, and certainly not as a reaction to rejection.
+God knows it’s hard to enough to convey your intentions, and no one means to write drivel or set out to upset, bore or offend.
 Quite the opposite.

 Content yourself with reading those you esteem and re-read them.
 Look up, not down.

-Take a kicking and be grateful if it’s not in public once published and remains to haunt you, but don’t give a kicking.
+Take a kicking and be grateful if it’s not in public once your novel is published, and therefore remains to haunt you.
+But don’t give a kicking.
 Only bad writers or burnt out writers or never-been writers kick other writers.

 A great many writers have had their effect on me.
 The serious ones, I guess, were Ford Madox Ford, Joseph Conrad and Henry James.
 He was my idol, but to say he influenced me is a bit absurd – like saying a mountain influenced a mouse.